Choosing how and when to take Social Security benefits is one of the most important financial decisions you will ever make.

 One way to get advice is talk to someone at a local Social Security office.
 Another is to pay a small, one-time fee to get a Social Security analysis that’s tailored to your specific circumstances, as we detail in “Maximize Your Social Security.”

-However, others prefer a DIY approach.
-Understanding the following Social Security terms will go a long way in helping you make the best choices for your retirement.
+Others prefer a DIY approach.
+Whichever path you choose, understanding the following Social Security terms will go a long way in helping you make the best choices for retirement.

 1. FICA taxes